-This Great Northern Bean Soup recipe is the perfect hearty and filling meal for a chilly winter night, and the best part is that it can be effortlessly made in a Crock Pot or slow cooker!
+This Great Northern Bean Soup is the perfect hearty and filling meal for a chilly winter night.
+The best part is, this bean soup recipe can be effortlessly made in a Crock Pot or slow cooker!

 There’s nothing quite like a warm and hearty bowl of soup on a cold winter day.
 This Great Northern Bean Soup is one of our favorite comfort food.
 It’s simple to make, and the rich and flavorful broth is sure to satisfy!

-This Great Northern Bean Soup recipe is a classic soup that’s a frugal, economical way to get dinner on the table.
+This Northern beans crock pot soup is a classic recipe, and a frugal, economical way to put a delicious meal on the table.

 - Chicken broth

-- Use your leftover ham from Christmas and Easter in addition to the ham hock or in place of it for this soup.
+- Use leftover holiday ham in addition to the ham hock, or in place of it.

 - For a vegetarian version of this dried bean soup, simply omit the meat and use vegetable broth in place of chicken broth.